 We also collect information about you if you make use of any of the interactive features within our website that rely on a personalised response, or where you ask us to respond to a query you have or add your details to one of our alert or subscription services.
 The information we collect is limited to the details we need to provide the specific service you have asked for.
 We do not collect sensitive information, such as your political or religious beliefs, ethnic background, sexual preference, health or any other sensitive information.

 Personal Data must not be retained in a form which permits identification of Data Subjects for longer than is necessary for the purpose for which the Personal Data are processed.
-DIVERGENT will not keep Personal Data longer than is necessary for the purpose or purposes for which they were collected.
-DIVERGENT will take all reasonable steps to destroy, or erase from its systems, all Personal Data which are no longer required.
+Divergent Insights will not keep Personal Data longer than is necessary for the purpose or purposes for which they were collected Divergent Insights will take all reasonable steps to destroy, or erase from its systems, all Personal Data which are no longer required.
 This does not apply to anonymised data.

 General Measures and Considerations

-Additionally, in respect of its market research business DIVERGENT complies with the ESOMAR International Code on Market, Opinion, and Social Research and Data Analytics and ESOMAR’s Data Protection Checklist.
+Additionally, in respect of its market research business Divergent Insights complies with the ESOMAR International Code on Market, Opinion, and Social Research and Data Analytics and ESOMAR’s Data Protection Checklist.

 How we use this information